A2Amir/Programm-An-Autonomous-Vehicle-in-ROS/README.md

 * In the control subsystem, I'll implement a drive by wire ROS node that takes target trajectory information is input, in sense, control commands to navigate the vehicle.

-The project will require the use of Ubuntu Linux (the operating system of Carla) and a ROS framework for these nodes, as well as a version of the simulator that includes traffic lights and obstacles.
+The project will require the use of Ubuntu Linux (the operating system of Carla) and a ROS framework for these nodes, as well as a version of the simulator that includes traffic lights.

 ### follow the steps below to get set up: